YasinEl/GNPS2_Documentation/docs/ReDU_Dataselection_dashboard.md

 !!! note
     **GNPS2 is a shared resource** where the sceintific community can gain access to computational resources free of cost.
-For this reason batch processing of thousands if files via the downstream tooling described below (especially MassQL and Molecular Networking) will likely fail due to insufficient resources.
+For this reason batch processing of thousands of files via the downstream tooling described below (especially MassQL and Molecular Networking) will likely fail due to insufficient resources.
 However, if you still wish to do so you can always download raw data as described below and clone the [Github Molecular Networking repository](https://github.com/Wang-Bioinformatics-Lab/Classical_Networking_Workflow) or [Github MassQL repository](https://github.com/Wang-Bioinformatics-Lab/MassQL_Workflow) to on your local computer.

 ### Download Complete Dataset